intel/QAT_Engine/README.md

   Operating system or in the qatlib RPM.
 The default is to use the USDM memory driver supplied as part of the Intel&reg; QAT Driver.
 * Support for cipher AES-128-CBC-HMAC-SHA1 and its related ciphers was broken in release OpenSSL\* 1.1.1d.
-This was fixed in a subsequent commit to the OpenSSL\* 1.1.1 stable branch.
-As there were no high or medium security fixes between OpenSSL\* 1.1.1c and OpenSSL\* 1.1.1d then it is recommended that you use OpenSSL\* 1.1.1c.
-If you are, however, using specific features of OpenSSL\* 1.1.1d it is recommended that you rather build against an OpenSSL\* pulled from the OpenSSL\* 1.1.1 stable branch that includes commit [61cc715][8] in which the problem was fixed, or a later commit from this branch.
+This was later fixed in OpenSSL\* 1.1.1e release.
 * Support for Multi-buffer offload is extended to RSA 2k only.
 Other key sizes will use the standard OpenSSL implementation when this feature is enabled.
 * X25519/X448 support is available only from version 4.9 of the Intel&reg; QAT